gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 generated by the bootstrap process.

 First you will have to add the credentials for the AWS user used for local development.
-Te user will be shared among all the HOP projects you run on your system.
+The user will be shared among all the HOP projects you run on your system.
 So this step will only have to performed the first time you bootstrap a HOP project.